ka1222te/growi-mcp/README.md

 ### Start the MCP server

-Two ways to start the MCP server for use with Cline/Cursor are shown below.
+Some ways to start the MCP server for use with Cline/Cursor are shown below.

 #### Clone the GitHub repository and start the MCP server